List of 9 Female Snooker Referees | History, Salaries & World Finals

 Today, women officiate ranking tournaments and world finals.
 Their presence strengthens integrity across professional snooker.
 Progress is measurable and consistent.

-Frequently Asked Questions About Female Snooker Referees
+Frequently Asked Questions

 How many female snooker referees are active today?